airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 </details>

-To use it with button edit **Button.vue** component.
+To use it with button edit the Button component.

-Import Icon component:
+Import Icon in **Button.vue**:

 ```JS
 components: {